diverintech/python-projects/README.md

 Each project is designed to explore different concepts and features of the language.
 Below is a list of the projects included in this repository.

+## Acknowledgments

+These mini-projects are based on the course [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Angela Yu.

 ## Projects

 This repository contains a collection of mini-projects implemented in Python.